houyaowei/lego-ui-react/README.md

 # lego-ui-react
-A flexible UI library for Reactjs
+A flexible UI library for Reactjs, we will come soon.